Brice150/Portfolio/README.md

   ### Project

-  - View my Full-Stack projects in a swiper
+  - View my web-application projects in a swiper
   - Link to more information about the project

   ### Contact